marcelpetersen/mobil/pages/startup-stage.md

       #### Financing

-      What is your plan to grow?
+      What is your growth plan?

       #### Team Chemistry